 An ex-Santa Fe EMD GP40, painted in the pre-1985 scheme of the Indiana Harbor Belt.
 Although the IHB never had any GP40s, it did have some GP40-2s, and some GP38-2s, so in my plausible universe a GP40 could have been purchase by the IHB at some point.
 In any case, a GP40 and a GP40-2 are not very different cosmetically!
 This is a Bachmann DCC Equipped model.
 It is 8 wheel drive and 8 wheel pickup.
 The decoder was factory installed.

 CNW GP7 1519

 A C&NW GP7.
 Proto2000.
 DCC equipped.
 The prototype of this loco was rebuilt and repainted in 1972, and renumbered as 4312.
-In my plausible universe, this loco was leased to the C&SFT and has not been rebuilt / renumbered untill the late 1980s.
+In the plausible but fictional universe for my C&SFT layout, this loco was leased to the C&SFT and has not been rebuilt / renumbered until the late 1980s.
 Most of the photos of it on this site make it look like it needs a rebuild!
 See http://en.wikipedia.org/wiki/GP7 for more info on the GP7 loco type.